orthecreedence/beanstalk-async/README.md

 ```

 ### release
-Release a job back inot the queue.
+Release a job back into the queue.

 ```common-lisp
 ;; definition